tur-nr/polymer-redux/readme.md

 ~~`dispatch()` also takes a function that returns an action object.
 This function must have a length of zero, otherwise it will pass the function to Redux as middleware function.
 Or you may use the standard Redux way of dispatching.~~

+**DEPRECIATED** _The following example of dispatching actions will be removed in the next major release._

 ```javascript
 Polymer({
     handleClick: function() {